University of Mkar

 University of Mkar, Mkar is a private Christian institution established by the Church of Christ in Sudan among the Tiv (NKST).
-Founded in June 6, 2005.
+Founded on June 6, 2005.

-The current Vice-Chancellor of the University is prof. Zacharys Anger Gundu, he took the mantle of leadership in August, 2021.
+The current Vice-Chancellor of the university is prof. Zacharys Anger Gundu, he took the mantle of leadership in August, 2021.

 Location

 University of Mkar is located in Mkar Benue State, Nigeria.
 It was formerly called Hilltop University.
 It is a Christian University.